How to Run a School Reading Challenge

 Friends and Leaderboards

-Students have the opportunity to connect with their peers by adding friends from their school, allowing them to check each other's reading stats and engage in friendly competition on personalized leaderboards.
-This sense of community and healthy rivalry provides students with the extra motivation they need to excel.
-Readers who have friends on Beanstack log an impressive seven times more minutes than those without any friends.
+Students can connect with their peers by adding friends from their school.
+This allows them to check each other's reading stats and engage in friendly competition on personalized leaderboards.
+This sense of community and healthy rivalry motivates students to excel.
+Readers who have friends on Beanstack log an impressive seven times more minutes than those without friends.

 Reading Streaks and Achievements

-When students log consecutive days of reading in Beanstack, they build up their reading streak—sometimes, to prodigious heights (we heard about a 205-day streak recently!).
-As students build their reading streaks, they’re more likely to earn achievements, which are surprise badges for reading actions, like adding a friend or reading on a specific day.
-Streaks and achievements work together to motivate students to build strong reading habits—which can rocket them to the top of your school’s next competition standings.
+When students log consecutive days of reading in your Beanstack account, they build up their reading streak—sometimes, to prodigious heights (we heard about a 205-day streak recently!).
+As students build their reading streaks, they’re more likely to earn achievements, which are surprise badges for reading actions, like adding friends or reading on a specific day.
+Streaks and achievements work together to motivate students to build strong reading habits, which can rocket them to the top of your school’s next competition standings.

 Rewards

-Beanstack makes it easy to add rewards to any milestone in a challenge, whether you want to add an extra incentive for completing a book or completing the whole challenge.
-You can easily see reward statuses and mark redemptions to stay organized, while students get an extra incentive to keep reading and logging.
+The Beanstack mobile app makes it easy to add rewards to any milestone in a challenge, whether you want to add an extra incentive for completing a book or the whole challenge.
+You can easily see reward statuses and mark redemptions to stay organized, while students get an additional incentive to keep reading and logging.
 Our recent research found that:

 • Adding just one reward to a challenge raises the average participation rate by 22 percentage points.